thoughtbot/neat/README.md

 ```
   Neat will soon no longer be actively maintianed.
-As CSS progresses, CSS grid/flexbox become such a
+As CSS progresses, CSS grid/flexbox becomes such a
   compelling oppertunity that the need for float based grid systems become less necessary.
 As per
   our guides we will now be favoring these native CSS tools to Neat.
 ```